 Want to be on the invitation list for any of The Stack’s future dinners?
 Pop us an email.

 The panel discussion touched on everything from leadership challenges and innovating from the inside of incumbent organisations, to change-fatigue in large teams where technology is introduced from the top-down; with questions – from an audience including CISOs, CIOs, senior developers and NEDs – touching on Manfred’s mandate to introduce a more enterprise approach at NATO, through to ways of inculcating innovation through “intrepeneurship” and even the extent to which HR is arguably proving an innovation-inhibitor.

-(It wasn’t all work: other conversations encountered by The Stack’s editor as as the evening continued included a debate over the best James Bond; and the merits of Islay vs Speyside scotch.
-The venue’s piano — we’re keeping the location half-secret, we just like it too much — was also played very well indeed.)
+(It wasn’t all work: other conversations encountered by The Stack's founder as as the evening continued included a heartfelt debate over the best James Bond; and the merits of Islay versus Speyside scotch.
+The venue's piano -- we're keeping the location half-secret, we just like it too much -- was also played very well indeed by one CEO.)

 About Element and Matrix.

-The Matrix Protocol is an open network for secure, decentralised and real-time communication — when you send an encrypted message in Matrix, it is replicated over all the servers whose users are participating in a given conversation, similarly to how commits are replicated between Git repositories, meaning there are no single point of control or failure.
-Its technical co-founders are now leading Element, which provides a secure and independent messenger, connected via Matrix, as well as Matrix hosting and consulting.
+The Matrix Protocol is an open network for secure, decentralised and real-time communication.
+When you send an end-to-end encrypted message in Matrix, it is replicated over all the servers whose users are participating in a given conversation, similarly to how commits are replicated between Git repositories, meaning there are no single point of control or failure.
+Its technical co-founders who continue to contribute to the protocol lead Element, which provides a secure and independent messenger, connected via Matrix, as well as Matrix hosting and consulting.